Industrialization in China: The English school

 By contrast, there is a historical school which Jack Goldstone has dubbed the "English school" which argues that China was not essentially different from Europe, and that many of the assertions that it was are based on bad historical evidence.

 Mark Elvin argues that China was in a high-level equilibrium trap in which the non-industrial methods were efficient enough to prevent use of industrial methods with high initial capital.
 Kenneth Pomeranz, in the Great Divergence, argues that Europe and China were remarkably similar in 1700, and that the crucial differences which created the Industrial Revolution in Europe were sources of coal near manufacturing centers, and raw materials such as food and wood from the New World, which allowed Europe to expand economically in a way that China could not.

 Some have compared England directly to China, but the comparison between England and China has been viewed as a faulty one, since China is so much larger than England.
 A more relevant comparison would be between China's Yangtze Delta region, China's most advanced region, the location of Hangzhou, Nanjing and contemporary Shanghai, and England.
 This region of China is said to have had similar labor costs to England.
 According to Andre Gunder Frank, "Particularly significant is the comparison of Asia's 66 percent share of world population, confirmed above all by estimates for 1750, with its 80 percent share of production in the world at the same time.
 So, two thirds of the world's people in Asia produced four-fifths of total world output, while one-fifth of world population in Europe produced only a part of the remaining one-fifth share of world production, to which Europeans and Americans also contributed."
 China was one of Asia's most advanced economies at the time and was in the middle of its 18th-century boom brought on by a long period of stability under the Qing dynasty.

 Industrialization of the People's Republic of China

 Small scale industrial efforts such as home and community metallurgy and steel production were common in the Great Leap Forward.
 Pictured is a man tending to his backyard steel furnace.

+The Chinese Civil War devastated the country's economy.
+With a United States economic embargo against the recently-established People's Republic of China (PRC), the Eastern Bloc countries were the PRC's only source of foreign economic, material, and technical support.
+The PRC pursued a policy of rapid industrialization relying primarily on its domestic resources.